Mirrorthrone

 Mirrorthrone is a Swiss one-man symphonic black metal band formed by Vladimir Cochet in 2000.

 Biography

-Mirrorthrone was formed in 2000 by Vladimir Cochet, the only member of the one man project.
-In late 2001 and 2002, two demo CDs were recorded, which drew the attention of Red Stream Inc. After signing to Red Stream Inc. The first Mirrothrone album was Of Wind and Weeping.
-The follow-up album, Carriers of Dust followed in 2006, and received even more positive reviews.
-Following the positive feedback for his second album, Vladimir soon announced that he was preparing another album, Gangrene, which ended up being released on April 14, 2008.
+Mirrorthrone was formed in 2000 by Vladimir Cochet, the only member of the one-man project.
+In late 2001 and 2002, two demo CDs were recorded, which drew the attention of label Red Stream Inc. After signing with them, Cochet released three albums.